TSnake41/raylib-lua/README.md

         ./raylua_e someGame.zip

  - **directory mode** :
-     Similar to zip mode except that it automatically build the zip payload from the specified directory.
+     This mode is similar to zip mode, except that it automatically builds the zip file payload from the specified directory and then uses that zip file to build the application.

         # project/ is a directory